promotionalpayment/to-do-list/README.md

    Feel free to open issues or pull requests if you want to contribute to the project.

 💡 This project is considered feature-complete for now.
 Future updates may come as needed or out of curiosity.

+## Roadmap

+This project is part of the [Task Tracker initiative](https://roadmap.sh/projects/task-tracker) on roadmap.sh.